Connect with us

 General Conditions

-Some of the more general conditions that favour the seller and buyer include time of year, i.e. the seasons, local factors, and interest rates.
+Some more general conditions favour the seller and buyer, including time of year, i.e., the seasons, local factors, and interest rates.

 Best time to sell a home

-Generally speaking, the best time to sell a home is in Spring and Summer so that is six months of the year.
+Generally speaking, the best time to sell a home is in spring and summer, which is six months of the year.
 With the warmer weather, more homebuyers are keen to visit open home showings and go through the rigmarole of moving from their current property.

-Low-interest rates attract more homebuyers, too.
+Low interest rates attract more homebuyers, too.
 With a lower mortgage rate, the homebuyer can borrow more and thus pay more for their desired property.
-Lenders also have confidence that the economy is doing well and there is more job security for the mortgagee.
+Lenders also have confidence that the economy is doing well and the mortgagee has more job security.

-Local factors that influence the market, such as school schedules, job markets, and climate, can affect when people are more likely to buy.
+Local factors that influence the market, such as school schedules, job markets, and climate, can affect people’s likelihood of buying.

 Best time to buy a home